 What is the Grey Rock Method?

-In simple words, Grey Rock Method includes dealing with manipulative or abusive people in an uninteresting way.
+In simple words, it includes dealing with manipulative or abusive people in an uninteresting way.
 The term “grey rock” means unresponsive similarly to rock for toxic people or narcissistic people.

-The only aim of the grey rock technique to stop someone’s antagonistic and abusive behavior by losing interest in order to protect our own emotional wellbeing.
-Indeed, the grey rock method is a savior in difficult situations wherein we don’t know how to react or how to reply.
+The only aim of this technique is to stop someone’s antagonistic and abusive behavior by losing interest in order to protect our own emotional wellbeing.
+Indeed, this method is a savior in difficult situations wherein we don’t know how to react or how to reply.

 Grey Rock Method covers: